-Columbia River Basin
+Columbia River Governance

 The Columbia River basin is the fourth largest river basin in North America, producing ten times the flow of the Colorado River.
 Since 1964, the transboundary river has been governed by the Columbia River Treaty.
 While the Treaty has effectively achieved its two primary objectives -- to mitigate flood control and to generate hydroelectric power – conversations are underway to update the Treaty by including ecosystem function as a third primary objective.
 In addition to the Treaty, land, water, and other natural resource issues are governed by numerous local, state, federal agencies; tribes and First Nations; and more than 25 transboundary collaborative initiatives and over 100 local watershed councils.